timescale/docs/timescaledb/tutorials/grafana/installation.md

 # Set up TimescaleDB and Grafana
-This tutorial uses Timescale Cloud to set up your database, and to set up Grafana.
+This tutorial uses Managed Service for TimescaleDB (MST) to set up your database, and to set up Grafana.
 You can [create a free account][mst-login] to try it out.

 ## Create a new service for Grafana
-You need to sign in to your Timescale Cloud account to create a new service to run Grafana.
+You need to sign in to your MST account to create a new service to run Grafana.

 ### Procedure: Creating a new service for Grafana
-1. [Log in to your Timescale Cloud account][mst-login].
+1. [Log in to your Managed Service for TimescaleDB account][mst-login].
 By default, you start in the `Services` view, showing any services you currently have in your project.
 1. Click `Create a new service`.
 1. In the `Select your service` section, click `TimescaleDB Grafana - Metrics